awslabs/seed-farmer/docs/reference/cli-commands.md

 ## Seedkit Commands

-These commands are provided as a convenience, but SeedFarmer will auto-deploy the SeedKit on first deploy.
+These commands are provided as a convenience, but Seed-Farmer will auto-deploy the SeedKit on first deploy.
 These commands are used to update the SeedKit when necessary.

 ### seedkit deploy